Where We Be

 overhead or hidden out of sight under the seat.
 We always kept

-passports, cash, and electronics in a day bag close at hand on
+passports, cash, and electronics in a day bag close at hand on board the

-clothing) in the

 storage compartment below.

 Taxis are also quite affordable in Ecuador.
 Usually $1 or $2 will cover you

 in smaller cities like Cuenca, Loja, or Otavalo.
 In bigger cities like Quito or

 Guayaquil it might cost up to $4 or $5 if you're going a long way.
 We give

 the taxi driver our destination and ask the fare before getting in (assuming

 there isn't a meter which often there isn't).
 A better option in Quito is to

 take the trolley for 25 cents if you're going a long distance -- it runs up

 and down the length of the city and offers a great way to get from Old

-We 'splurged' on one trip from Loja to Cuenca, taking an Elite Tours
+We 'splurged' on one trip from Loja to Cuenca, taking an Elite Tours van

-this mountainous route (it took us 3 hours instead of 5 or 6 hours).
+mountainous route (it took us 3 hours instead of 5 or 6 hours).

 For added flexibility, consider "open-jaw" flights to and from the

 Galapagos -- e.g., fly from Quito to Isla Santa Cruz on the way there, then

 Isla San Cristobal to Guayaquil on the way back.